-This document introduces the WSD network capacity comparison and analysis between the location specific WSD output power level calculation method for database approach in ECC REPORT159 and its extension methods which consider the number of active master WSDs of each available channel in WSD master-slave operation.
-This result shows that the consideration of the number of active master WSDs of each available channel will have large impact for the network capacity of WSDs while satisfying the incumbent service protection.
+This Annex introduces the WSD network capacity comparison and analysis between the location specific WSD output power level calculation method for database approach in ECC REPORT159 and its extension methods which consider the number of active master WSDs of each available channel in WSD master-slave operation.

 Further study will be necessary in SE43 and/or ETSI, specifically for the feasibility of the interface between the geolocation database and WSDs allowing for the number of active master WSDs to calculate the location specific WSD output power level in a geolocation database.